For latest updates please see links to Facebook etc. above. Thankyou.

 About the Baden Powell Project

-The Baden Powell Project is the restoration of a unique and marvellous fishing smack.
+The Baden Powell Project is the restoration of a unique and marvelous fishing smack.
 She is unique – the only double-ended vessel of her type in existence.
 The plan was a restoration, but extensive rot meant a rebuild.
 Even with Heritage Lottery Fund support she needed more money from local people to bring her to sailing condition.
 She is now seaworthy, on the waterfront of King’s Lynn, Norfolk, and use her for cruises in the River Great Ouse and The Wash.
 Volunteers of the King’s Lynn Worfolk Boat Trust spent a decade building the new Baden Powell and have saved an important part of the maritime heritage of King’s Lynn and use a local boat to tell passengers about the town’s history of fishing, trade and exploration from a river perspective.

 More money is needed to pay off some debts, complete the restoration and finance the subsequent maintenance programme.
 Do you have any personal interest in boats and fishing, or any friends that may be able to help?
 If so contact us and offer your support.